tomvantilburg89/RickAndMortyChallenge/README.md

     - Create pagination view and add it to the CharacterController index template
     - Added pagination template and added to characters index
     - Added pagination to episodes index and altered pagination template
-    - added pagination to locations index
+    - Added pagination to locations index

 ---